Become a foster carer

 What do the animals need from their foster carer?

 Think of dogs in foster care as your own dogs.
-They need a safe and secure environment, exercise and reliable transport to their vet.
+They need a safe and secure indoor and outdoor environment, exercise and reliable transport to their vet.
 Also, a lot of love and care!
 You don’t need formal training to become a foster carer.
 We’re here you help you every step of the way.

 Can I become a foster carer if I work fulltime?

 It depends on the dog that needs fostering.
 Animals that require special care are typically sent to experienced foster carers who have the time to give them the extra attention.
-Most of the dogs we rescue also need the company of another dog if their foster carer have to leave them alone for extended periods of time.
+Most of the dogs we rescue also need the company of another dog if their foster carer has to leave them alone for extended periods of time.